bretwilcox/docker-images/mariadb/README.md

 # MariaDB

-This is a FreeNAS configuration of the officail MariaDB Docker container
+This is a FreeNAS configuration of the official MariaDB Docker container

 # About this Repo